Cookies on Fareham Borough Council's website

 Savings and investments include such things as bank or building society deposits, stocks, shares, and other investments.
 We add together your savings and capital with your partner's.

-If your savings are £6,000 or less we will ignore them.
+For Housing Benefit, if your savings are less than £6,000 we will ignore them.
 For every £250 (or part of £250) you have over £6,000, we add £1 to the money we count each week when working out your benefit.
 This is called 'tariff income'.

 If you have savings and investments, either separately or jointly with your partner, worth more than £16,000, you will not be entitled to Housing Benefit or Council Tax Support.